flucoma/flucoma-docs/doc/BufNMF.rst

 :control activations:

-   The index of the buffer where the different activations will be written to and/or read from: the behaviour is set in the following argument.
+   The buffer where the different activations will be written to and/or read from: the behaviour is set in the following argument.
 If ``nil`` is provided, no activation will be returned.

 :control actMode: